Maeevick/maeevick.zola/grimble-running/README.md

 - **The Bevy Community** - For making game development in Rust surprisingly non-explosive
 - **The Rust Team** - For creating a language that rarely causes laboratory fires
 - **WebAssembly** - For proving that magic is just science we haven't explained yet
+- **GitHub Actions** - For automating deployment so I can focus on more important explosions
+  - actions-rust-lang/setup-rust-toolchain
+  - Swatinem/rust-cache
+  - taiki-e/install-action
+- **Scaleway Object Storage** - For keeping my creations in the cloud

 ---